gabrielguerrer/rng_rava_driver_py/README.md

 retrieve statistical information on its operation.

-The functions that provide access to RAVA's functionality are prefixed with "set_" and "get_".
+The functions that provide access to RAVA's functionality are prefixed with "set" and "get".
 "Set" commands are unidirectional and do not expect a device's response.
 Conversely, "get" commands are bidirectional, where the driver immediately attempts to retrieve the expected information after signaling the device.